|

 excluding a gun, three assaults with a deadly weapon

 excluding a gun, and one assault with a gun.
-There were

 39 property crimes during that same period: 25 thefts, two